Shuttle/shuttle-esb/guide-request-response-overview.md

 <script>shuttle.guideData.selectedItemName = 'guide-request-response-overview'</script>
 # Overview

-In order to get any processing done in shuttle-esb a message will need to be generated and sent to an endpoint for processing.
+In order to get any processing done in Shuttle.Esb a message will need to be generated and sent to an endpoint for processing.
 The idea behind a **command** message is that there is exactly **one** endpoint handling the message.
 Since it is an instruction the message absolutely ***has*** to be handled and we also need to have only a single endpoint process the message to ensure a consistent result.

 In this guide we'll create the following projects: